AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 ### Defining the display format {#defining-the-display-format}

-The next step of the wizard lets you select the type of chart you want to generate.
+The next step of the assistant lets you select the type of chart you want to generate.

 In this case, choose the histogram.